ClojureBridge/drawing/curriculum/create-something.md

 getting much better, as well!

-However, looking at the snowflakes falling down, she thought she could swing them left and the right as they fall down.
+However, looking at the snowflakes falling down, she thought she could swing them left and then right as they fall down.
 Right now, all of the snowflakes were falling straight down.

 In programming terms, the `x` parameter should both increase and